jpruiz114/widgets/ContactForm/README.md

 ### Some considerations for Composer

-To download composer, if you don't have it:
+To download Composer, if you don't have it:
 `tasks\composer\download-phar.sh`

 #### Clarification for the Mandrill library